ironcev/awesome-roslyn/readme.md

 - [Roslyn Clr Heap Allocation Analyzer](https://github.com/Microsoft/RoslynClrHeapAllocationAnalyzer) - A C# heap allocation analyzer that can detect explicit and many implicit allocations like boxing, display classes a.k.a closures, implicit delegate creations, etc.
 - [Roslynator](https://github.com/JosefPihrt/Roslynator) - A collection of 190+ analyzers and 190+ refactorings for C#.
 Covers coding style, code readability and simplification, removing redundancies, fixing compiler errors and many more.
 - [StyleCop Analyzers for the .NET Compiler Platform](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) - A port of StyleCop rules to Roslyn.

+## Tutorials
+Awesome online tutorials to help you quickly learn Roslyn.

+- [How To Write a C# Analyzer and Code Fix](https://github.com/dotnet/roslyn/wiki/How-To-Write-a-C%23-Analyzer-and-Code-Fix) - The mother of all Roslyn tutorials :-) A realistic step-by-step introduction to syntax and semantic analysis as well as syntax transformation.

 ## Contribute